Trusted WordPress tutorials, when you need them most.

 • If you hire a developer to write the code for you, then it will be expensive and not very cost-effective.

-Since time is your most valuable asset, we will show you the fastest ways to code a website using tools that do the code writing for you (methods 1 and 2 will cover this).
+Since your time is valuable, we’ll show you how to create a website using tools that basically write the code for you (we’ll cover these in methods 1 and 2).

-In method 3, we will share resources on how to make a website from scratch.
-This is great for students who want to learn programming.
+Then in method 3, we’ll share some resources on how to build a website completely from scratch.
+This is perfect if you’re a student who wants to learn programming.

 With that said, let’s look at how to code a website.
 You can use the quick links below to jump to the method you want to use: